horacioibrahim/spekdump/README.md

 workdir = "/ABSOLUTE/PATH/FOR/CSV_FILES"
 documents = dumps.get_tickets(workdir) # All documents from all *.csv in workdir

+# Saves all documents in database ...
 for doc in documents:
     doc.save() # if exist is updated or it's created a new document

+# or

+# Prints each ticket as dict
+for doc in documents:
+    doc.document

 ```